Freak DeJon Jarreau Injury Could Cripple Houston's Final Four Visions — Hip Trouble Overshadows Round One Romp | PaperCity Magazine

 But this tournament isn’t about one first round game for one of the best teams in the country.
 UH has very long term plans for this Big Dance.
 Starting with Sunday’s second round matchup with a major conference foe, things are about to get a lot more difficult for the now 25-3 Cougars.
 Without Jarreau, Houston’s margin for error drastically shrinks.

 “I do know that he has a hip pointer,” Sampson says when I ask about Jarreau’s status in the postgame.
 “DeJon’s not a real meaty guy anyway.
-A hip pointer for him is gonna be little more severe than for say me or you.”
+He’s kind of bony.
+Hip pointer for him is gonna be a little bit more severe than, say, (for) me or you.”

 “This team respects him so much,” Sampson says of Jarreau.
 “This is a very close-knit team.
 Great kids.
 I love coaching this team.
 That’s one of the great things about this tournament.
 You know everybody’s season is going to end here in a little while.
 Whether it’s this weekend, next weekend or the following weekend.
 You’re not going to be able to do this much longer.